 On the other hand, the abbreviated versions I run on the iPad are simpler and easier, and let me think less and work more.

-I love the intuitive interface of Apple operating system and the IOS Art programs I use.
+I love the intuitive interface of Apple operating system and the iOS Art programs I use.

-The pencil is incredibly expressive and natural.
+The Apple Pencil is incredibly expressive and natural.

 The physical tablet itself is solid, light and unobtrusive, and feels like it will never break.